 - Can I extract analytic data?
 Understanding how customers interact with your courses gives you the insight to better meet their needs.

-Your LMS is the software portal through which customers access your courses.
-All LMSs have similar basics.
-For example, they create course content catalogues and manage customer access logins.
+All of these have similar basics.
+For example, they create course content catalogs and manage customer access logins.

-LMSs differ in how they achieve these basics and what extras they provide.
-Some features that vendors might provide that make their LMSs a good fit with your organization (and differentiate them from others) include:
+But they each differ in how they achieve these basics and what extras they provide.
+Some features that vendors might provide that make their LMSs or LCMSs a good fit with your organization (and differentiate them from others) include: